learn-co-curriculum/ruby-oo-object-relationships-has-many/README.md

   # => "Jay-Z"
 ```

+We can imagine knowing the name of an artist that a particular song belongs to
+would be helpful and probably used in mulitple situations.
+Rather than having to
-That's not very elegant.
-Wouldn't it be nice if we have one simple and
+chain multiple methods, wouldn't it be nice if we have one simple and
 descriptive method that could return the name of a given song's artist?
 Let's
 build one!